opendocsg/slw-judgments-backfill/2008_SGHC_140/report.md

  contractual provisions should prima facie be construed against the party who was responsible for the preparation of the contract and/or who is to benefit from the provision. ...
 The relevant principle is simply one which involves construing exemption and indemnity provisions as applying to a party’s own negligence, only if that intent is made clear in the contract; this principle is equally capable of application whether the clause is mutual or unilateral.

-23     This principle as applied to the construction of indemnity clauses (which I shall refer to as “the ‘inherently improbable’ principle of construction”) was accepted by our Court of Appeal in _Marina Centre Holdings Pte Ltd v Pars Carpet Gallery Pte Ltd_ [1997] 3 SLR 625, a case concerning an exemption clause.
+23     This principle as applied to the construction of indemnity clauses (which I shall refer to as “the ‘inherently improbable’ principle of construction”) was accepted by our Court of Appeal in _Marina Centre Holdings Pte Ltd v Pars Carpet Gallery Pte Ltd_ <span class="citation">[1997] 3 SLR 625</span>, a case concerning an exemption clause.
 L P Thean JA said at [37]:

  The underlying reason for this approach [the “inherently improbable” principle of construction] is that the court starts with a presumption that parties to a contract do not normally agree to accept the consequences of each other’s negligence, ie by way of an exemption clause, much less to shoulder responsibility for them, ie by way of an indemnity clause , and will not be taken to have intended to do anything so improbable, unless the contract does not admit of any other reasonable construction. ... [emphasis added]

-T h e _contra proferentem_ rule of interpretation is also an established rule of interpretation of exemption clauses under our law (see _Tay Eng Chuan v Ace Insurance Ltd_ [2008] SGCA 26) and applies equally to the interpretation of indemnity clauses.
+T h e _contra proferentem_ rule of interpretation is also an established rule of interpretation of exemption clauses under our law (see _Tay Eng Chuan v Ace Insurance Ltd_ <span class="citation">[2008] SGCA 26</span>) and applies equally to the interpretation of indemnity clauses.

 **This court’s approach**